ezod/adolphus/README.markdown

 ## Development

-### Geometry Module
+### Cython Modules

-[Cython] [cython] 0.14 or later is required for development involving the geometry module.
-After modifying `geometry.pyx`, be sure to regenerate the C source and build it in-place for testing by issuing the following commands in the repository root:
+After modifying any `.pyx` file, regenerate the C source and build it in-place for testing by issuing the following commands in the repository root:

-    cython adolphus/geometry.pyx
+    cython adolphus/*.pyx
     python setup.py build_ext --inplace